kaycix/northcoastcnpsnursery/index.md

   actions:
     - label: "Hours & Directions"
       url: "/contact/"
 excerpt: "Come visit our fully volunteer-run nursery located in Freshwater Farms Reserve in Eureka, CA. We grow over 100 species of Pacific Northwest and California native plants.
-The nursery has been supplying our region with beautiful native plants since 2015."
+Our nursery has been supplying this region with beautiful native plants since 2015."

 #intro:
 #    - excerpt: "We are a non-profit volunteer-run nursery located in beautiful Freshwater Farms Reserve in Eureka, CA."